Kaliszando/bs-api-specification/README.md

 ## About The Project

 The API specification project serves as the backbone for both frontend and backend development in the BugStalker application.
-It defines the API endpoints, data models, and services required for seamless communication between the frontend and backend applications.
+It defines the API endpoints and data models, required for seamless communication between the frontend and backend applications.

 In essence, the API Specification project not only documents the endpoints but also provides a mechanism